Super Tuesday: Sanders wins California as Biden surges | DW | 04.03.2020

 Divided among Democrats

-Super Tuesday, much like the previous primaries, was seen as a contest between the progressives and the moderates within the Democratic party.
+Super Tuesday, much like the previous primaries, saw a contest between the progressives and the moderates within the Democratic party.
 Sanders and Warren are both considered progressives while Biden and Bloomberg represent the moderate section of the party.
 Elizabeth Warren has been making the case for herself as the alternate progressive candidate.
-Biden, on the other side, has been consolidating the moderate vote with endorsements from former democratic candidates.
+Biden, on the other side, has been consolidating the moderate vote with endorsements from former Democratic candidates.

 adi/aw (AP, Reuters, AFP, dpa)